mrakgr/The-Spiral-Language/readme.md

  FullySpecialized |   292.8 ns | 0.8448 ns | 0.7902 ns |
            FSharp | 3,616.2 ns | 8.9547 ns | 8.3762 ns |
 ```

 The boxy parser is by far the best variant.
 It comes out to only 170 LOCs and is 45% faster than the fully specialized version and 18x times than the F# version.
 This also demonstrates that code duplication does have a noticeable performance impact.
 The lines of code reduced would be much more dramatic for a larger parser thereby making the application of this technique a necessity in a serious library.
-Currently the `Parsing` module in the standard library is lacking in that regard and the above benchmark is actually the first time the author used union type boxing on parsers or did benchmarking of a Spiral program for that matter.
+Currently the `Parsing` module in the standard library is lacking in that regard and the above benchmark is actually the first time the author used union type boxing on parsers or did benchmarking of a Spiral program.
 The `Parsing` module was not intented to be a serious parsing library, but to drive the development of the language in a challening area.

 When the first version of it was created Spiral did not have modules nor monadic syntax nor good error messages, but it did have a lot of compiler bugs as if to make up for it.
 Spiral's modules were created in part because refactoring the parser was simply so painful during those days - it would take the author hours to fix the type errors that in F# would have taken him 10m.
 It is much better now thankfully.